 1997 on – Digitized Generation

 What I like about this table of generations is that since 1946 we can think of the generations in roughly 12 year periods delineated by significant cultural shifts as the generations came of age.
-No doubt, I do not end arguments over defining generations.
-If nothing else, I can lay to rest both the “millennials” label and the absurdity that I, born in 1963, am a frelling baby boomer.
+No doubt, I am not putting an end to arguments over defining generations.
+If nothing else, though, I can lay to rest both the empty “millennials” label and the absurdity that I, born in 1963, am a frelling baby boomer.

 Some Other Views: